awsdocs/amazon-vpc-user-guide/doc_source/WorkWithRouteTables.md

 1. In the navigation pane, choose **Subnets**\.

 1. Choose the **Route Table** tab to view the route table ID and its routes\.
 If it's the main route table, the console doesn't indicate whether the association is implicit or explicit\.
-To determine if the association to the main route table is explicit, see [Determining Which Subnets Are Explicitly Associated with a Table](#Route_Which_Associations)\.
+To determine if the association to the main route table is explicit, see [Determining Which Subnets and or Gateways Are Explicitly Associated with a Table](#Route_Which_Associations)\.

-## Determining Which Subnets Are Explicitly Associated with a Table<a name="Route_Which_Associations"></a>
+## Determining Which Subnets and or Gateways Are Explicitly Associated with a Table<a name="Route_Which_Associations"></a>

-You can determine how many and which subnets are explicitly associated with a route table\.
+You can determine how many and which subnets or gateways are explicitly associated with a route table\.

-The main route table can have explicit and implicit associations\.
+The main route table can have explicit and implicit subnet associations\.
 Custom route tables have only explicit associations\.

 Subnets that aren't explicitly associated with any route table have an implicit association with the main route table\.
 You can explicitly associate a subnet with the main route table\.
 For an example of why you might do that, see [Replacing the Main Route Table](#Route_Replacing_Main_Table)\.

-**To determine which subnets are explicitly associated**
+**To determine which subnets are explicitly associated using the console**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.